About the Founder

 Angela Hanscom is a pediatric occupational therapist and the founder of TimberNook – an award-winning nature-based program that has gained international popularity.
 She holds a master’s degree in occupational therapy, and an undergraduate degree in kinesiology (the study of movement) with a concentration in health fitness.
 Angela’s book, Balanced & Barefoot: How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children, (New Harbinger Press, 2016) discusses the effects of restricted movement and lack of outdoor playtime on overall sensory and motor development in children.

 Angela keynotes conferences and conducts workshops for parents, educators, and clinicians all over the world.
 Awarded a “Hometown Hero” by Glamour magazine for her innovative work with TimberNook, Hanscom has also been a frequent contributor to The Washington Post’s “Answer Sheet” column, and was featured on the NPR education blogs, Times of India, Children & Nature Network, Jerusalem Post, Huffington Post, DIY Network Blog, Johnson & Johnson TEDx, and MindShift.
+Angela sits on board for the International Association of Nature Pedagogy.

 When Angela is not speaking about nature’s therapeutic benefits or training new TimberNook providers, she enjoys spending time with her husband Paul and three children in the rural town of Barrington, New Hampshire where the concept behind TimberNook and Balanced & Barefoot were first born.Speaking Engagements